jugglinmike/command-the-command-line/src/material/about-course/index.md

 ???

-This course is designed to use a complete Unix-like system that runs as a standalone process on your computer.
-This process is known as a "virtual machine."
 A small number of commands in this course are intended to be run on your system, but most of them should be executed within the virtual machine.

 The `pc$` prompt denotes commands that are intended to be run on your system.
 We'll use the `vm$` prompt to denote the commands that are intended for the